 Gaslighting and Lack of Emotional Intelligence

-Sometimes he would give me the silent treatment for days, or threaten to leave me or kick me out because he was just not mature enough to have an adult discussion.
-He started making fun of me to his friends and helpfully suggested I see a Psychiatrist because I was obviously crazy.
+He would give me the silent treatment for days, or threaten to leave me or kick me out because he was just not mature enough to have an adult discussion.
+He started making fun of me to his friends and helpfully suggested I see a Psychiatrist because I was obviously “crazy”.

 Abusive partners are not abusive constantly.
 They flit between nice and nasty.
 People that ask why people stay in these situations are asking the wrong questions.

 My partner could do something unspeakably horrible, and then he would come home with some cakes from the local bakery, or take me out for dinner.
 He’d be sweet for a couple of weeks and I’d give him another chance.

 Then he would do something awful again and I’d berate myself for giving him another chance.
 I tried to leave so many times and always came back because I loved him and I wanted to believe he could change.